Skip to main content

 URL: gtmetrix.com

-Provides waterfall charts showing exactly which images are slow.
-Great for identifying specific problematic files.
-Free account lets you test from multiple locations.
+Love the waterfall charts here - they show you exactly which images are being slow pokes.
+Perfect for hunting down specific problem files.
+Free account even lets you test from different locations worldwide.

 WebPageTest (Advanced)